jango-blockchained/mcp-freecad/README.md

 ## Acknowledgments

-- FreeCAD development team for the amazing CAD software
+- FreeCAD development team for the excellent CAD software
 - Anthropic and Claude for the Model Context Protocol (MCP) SDK